sohlin/DJIA-PriceMovementPrediction-News/README.md

 The project use news data to predict DJIA short-term price movement.
 Use CountVectorizer (sklearn) to transform news to vectors, and this method is One-hot Representation.
 At the same time, use Word2vec to complete the transformation and compare the results.
 Typically, BOW, though simple, performs well in such task.

 Then conduct the prediction through models like LSTM, SVM, and Random Forest and evaluate the results.
+Typically, I use news of today to predict the next day's DJIA movement.
 ***
 ## Data resource:
 Kaggle.com